KQM-git/TCL/docs/characters/pyro/xiangling.md

 <Constellation char={char} constellation={1} />

 **Notes**

+* This effect can also be triggered if Guoba triggers Overload or Burgeon on the enemy, even if the target doesn't take damage.
 * The effect persists for its full duration even when this character leaves party.
 Click [here](../../evidence/combat-mechanics/party-mechanics.md#debuffsteam-buffs-with-duration-persist-after-applier-leaves-party) for the finding.

 </TabItem>